-Brian Dobson: You outlined a few of the opportunities for revenue synergies.
-As you are thinking about those, which ones do you think you might tackle first, offering the biggest opportunity and what kind of time table do you expect in terms of reviewing ILG and assessing best practices?
+So you outlined a few of the opportunities for revenue synergies.
+As you're thinking about those, which ones do you think you might tackle first offering the biggest opportunity?
+And what kind of timetable do you expect in terms of reviewing ILG and assessing best practices?